The halls and collections of the Vatican Museums are among the most important art treasures in the world. The gardens are an oasis of peace.

 - The guided tour on foot.
-It starts at the Vatican Museums and lasts 2 hours.
-You should be able to walk well.
+It starts at the Vatican Museums and the ticket for the Museums and the Sistine Chapel is included.

-- The tour with an ecological bus that starts to the left of St. Peter’s Basilica at the “Cancello Petriano”.
-The gate is on the left outside the Bernini colonnade.
+- The tour with an ecological bus.
+It starts at the Vatican Museums and the ticket for the Museums and the Sistine Chapel is included.
 The trip through the Vatican Gardens in an environmentally friendly vehicle takes 45 minutes.
 It is not possible to get off while driving.
 Children under 6 years of age are not allowed to ride.

 There are also trips and guided tours for the garden of Villa Barberini in Castel Gandolfo.